bigwebwarehouse/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

     {
         container.RegisterType&lt;IDbFactory, UnityDbFactory&gt;(new ContainerControlledLifetimeManager(),
             new InjectionConstructor(container));
-        container.RegisterType&lt;IRepositoryFactory, RepositoryFactory&gt;(new ContainerControlledLifetimeManager(),
-            new InjectionConstructor(container));
         container.RegisterType&lt;IUnitOfWork, Dapper.Repository.UnitOfWork.Data.UnitOfWork&gt;();
     }

     sealed class UnityDbFactory : IDbFactory
     {
         private readonly IUnityContainer _container;
         public UnityDbFactory(IUnityContainer container)
         {
             _container = container;
         }
         public T Create&lt;T&gt;() where T : class, ISession {
             return _container.Resolve&lt;T&gt;();
         }
         public TUnitOfWork Create&lt;TUnitOfWork, TSession&gt;(IsolationLevel isolationLevel = IsolationLevel.Serializable) where TUnitOfWork : class, IUnitOfWork where TSession : class, ISession
         {
-            return _container.Resolve&lt;TUnitOfWork&gt;(
-                new ParameterOverride("factory", _container.Resolve&lt;IDbFactory&gt;()),
+            return _container.Resolve&lt;TUnitOfWork&gt;(new ParameterOverride("factory", _container.Resolve&lt;IDbFactory&gt;()),
-                new ParameterOverride("repositoryFactory", _container.Resolve&lt;IRepositoryFactory&gt;()),
-                new ParameterOverride("session", Create&lt;TSession&gt;()),
-                new ParameterOverride("isolationLevel", isolationLevel),
+                new ParameterOverride("session", Create&lt;TSession&gt;()), new ParameterOverride("isolationLevel", isolationLevel),
                 new ParameterOverride("sessionOnlyForThisUnitOfWork", true));
         }
         public T Create&lt;T&gt;(IDbFactory factory, ISession session, IsolationLevel isolationLevel = IsolationLevel.Serializable) where T : class, IUnitOfWork
         {
-            return _container.Resolve&lt;T&gt;(
-                new ParameterOverride("factory", factory),
+            return _container.Resolve&lt;T&gt;(new ParameterOverride("factory", factory),
-                new ParameterOverride("repositoryFactory", _container.Resolve&lt;IRepositoryFactory&gt;()),
-                new ParameterOverride("session", session),
-                new ParameterOverride("isolationLevel", isolationLevel),
+                new ParameterOverride("session", session), new ParameterOverride("isolationLevel", isolationLevel),
                 new ParameterOverride("sessionOnlyForThisUnitOfWork", false));
         }
         public void Release(IDisposable instance)
         {
             _container.Teardown(instance);
         }
     }

-    sealed class RepositoryFactory : IRepositoryFactory
-    {
-        private readonly IUnityContainer _container;

-        public RepositoryFactory(IUnityContainer container)
-        {
-        	_container = container;
-        }

-        public TRepository GetRepository&lt;TRepository&gt;(IUnitOfWork uow) where TRepository : IRepository {
-        	return _container.Resolve&lt;TRepository&gt;(
-        		new ParameterOverride("uow", uow)
-        	);
-        }
-    }
 }</code></pre>

 # Version History
 - 0.0.x
     - Created Session, UnitOfWork, IDBFactory, Repository Getters and SaveOrUpdate
     - Castle Windsor integration
 - 0.1.x
     - Added examples and test for Autofac, Ninject, StructureMap, SimpleInjector and Unity.
     - Bug fixes.
     - Extended IUnitOFWork and Session for FastCRUD
 - 0.2.x
     - Bug fix with transactions and UoW extensions (0.2.69)
     - Add UnitOfWork Creation from Factory  (0.2.73)
     - Change so DbConnection does not have to be passed to the repo.
 Instead an adhoc session made by repo has the ISession as generic (0.2.73)
     - Seperate Async and Sync calls (0.2.73)
     - Remove need for IEntity to get and set key value (0.2.73)
 - 0.3.x (Done)
     - Add more tests for repository calls (0.3.4)
     - Change so it isn't allows async methods being called in repo (also for sync)  (0.3.4)
     - Add more FastCRUD standard calls (Delete and Count) with tests in the repository  (0.3.4)
     - Change all async tests to use AssetDoesNotThrowAsync  (0.3.4)
     - Fixed issue where factory.Create<IUnitOFWork, ISession>() did not set the sql dialect.(0.3.0)
     - Minimise the use of reflections in session and uow extensions  (0.3.4)
     - Add IComparable constraint to TPk (0.3.5)
     - Bug fixes and improved the collections not to be static (0.3.8)
     - For Asp.Net constructor injection of session insured that a uow in session or command reopened the connection if it is closed.
 (0.3.9)
     - Made UnitofWork default to IsolationLevel.RepeatableRead instead of IsolationLevel.Serializable (0.3.15)
     - Made all repository methods be virtual so the can be overriden.
 (0.3.15)
     - Add dictionaries to minimise reflections.
 (0.3.18)
 - 0.4.x (Done)
     - Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
 (0.4.0)
         - Split nuspec up so Dapper and FastDapper are not resolved with Session, UnitOfWork, etc. (0.4.0)
     - Removed IDbTransaction from Uow as it only gave problems (0.4.0)
 - 0.5.x (Started)
     - Update to Vs 2017 (0.5.1)
     - Add net40 support for UnitOfWork Package (done)
     - Make the Smooth repo use the uow nuget (done)
-	- Add where and parameter paramateres into uow and session  extensions.
-And expand Repository.
+    - Add where and parameter paramateres into uow and session extensions, and expand Repository.
 (In Progress)
         - Add FastCRUD bulk methods with tests to repo.
     - Add more Xml Summaries for all used interfaces.
+- 0.6.x (James Winstanley)
+    - Add support for .NET Standard 2.1 and .NET 6.0.
+    - Transactions are now rolled back on disposal unless the Uow is explicitly committed. *eg. uow.Commit();*
-- 0.6.x (Future)
+- 0.7.x (Future)
     - Look into making Session inherit DbConnection